DIPU-EDITZ/gitFolder/ReadMe.md

-# Hello I am the one and only man to be continue with the new project mission named CureConnect
+# Hello I am the one and only man to be continued with the new project mission named CureConnect